nkdAgility/NKDAgility.com/site/content/resources/blog/2008/2008-09-17-windows-live-wave-3/index.md

 resourceType: blog
 slug: windows-live-wave-3
 aliases:
   - /blog/windows-live-wave-3
 tags:
   - live
 categories:
   - news-and-reviews
-coverImage: nakedalm-logo-128-link-1-1.png
+preview: nakedalm-logo-128-link-1-1.png
 ---

 With the new Windows Live Wave 3 betas now available I am looking forward to many of the features I have already previewed in the beta of Windows Live Messenger 9.